What Are FHA Multifamily Loans And Who Is Eligible?

 Kevin Graham9-minute read

-If you’re thinking of buying a home with several units so that you can live in one and rent out the others to make investment income, you might find yourself looking into FHA multifamily loans.
+If you’re thinking of buying a home with several units so that you can live in one and rent out the others in order to make investment income, you might find yourself looking into FHA multifamily loans.
 While these are great in specific instances, if you’re just looking to rent out a few units, you may not need one.

 What Is An FHA Multifamily Loan?

 A Federal Housing Administration (FHA) multifamily loan allows borrowers and real estate investors to buy a multifamily home, which is defined by the FHA and other mortgage investors as a property that has 5 units or more.
 Homes with up to 4 units are considered single-family housing, so those properties wouldn’t qualify for this type of loan.